Sustainable Visual Arts Network

 The Sustainable Visual Arts Network organizes four network meetings annually, three of which are held online to facilitate participation across Finland.

-One network meeting per year is a conference or seminar, which allows for both face-to-face and remote participation.
-The conference shares the latest knowledge and expertise from the field, without forgetting the international dimension.
+One network meeting per year is a seminar, which allows for both face-to-face and remote participation.
+The seminar shares the latest knowledge and expertise from the field.

-The organisers of the annual conference and the initial funding plan will be agreed at the network meetings (3rd or 4th meeting of the year at the latest) in good time, taking into account the grant application timetable.
+The organisers of the annual seminar and the initial funding plan will be agreed at the network meetings (3rd or 4th meeting of the year) in good time, taking into account funding application timelines.

-The chairing organisations may decide on having other meetings (e.g. more informal breakfasts) in the year of their responsibility according to their resources and the needs of the network.
+The chairing organisations may decide on having other meetings (e.g. more informal breakfasts) during the year according to their resources and the needs of the network.

 Membership

-Organisations and communities in the visual arts field, that want to promote the sustainability transition in their own organisation, can be members of the Sustainable Visual Arts Network.
+Visual arts organisations and communities wanting to promote the sustainability transition in their own organisations, can become members of the Sustainable Visual Arts Network.

 Membership can be applied for via this website and new members are admitted to the network in network meetings.
 Each organisation can appoint one official representative to the network, but several staff members from the same organisation can participate in the network activities.

-A network member has the obligation to actively develop their sustainability skills and to share their expertise within the network in order to contribute to the development of the skills, knowledge, and capacities of the network members, as well as to extend the network's impact beyond its boundaries.
+A network organisation has the obligation to actively develop their sustainability skills and to share their expertise within the network in order to contribute to the development of the skills, knowledge, and capacities of the network, as well as to extend the network's impact beyond its boundaries.

 To apply for network membership, please use this application form.